 On October 17, 2014, we entered into a senior secured revolving credit agreement (the "Credit Facility") with ING Capital, LLC, as administrative agent, arranger, and bookrunner, and the lenders party thereto.
-The Credit Facility initially provides for borrowings up to \$50.0 million and may be increased up to \$150.0 million pursuant to its "accordion" feature.
+The Credit Facility initially provides for borrowings up to \$50,000,000 and may be increased up to \$150,000,000 pursuant to its "accordion" feature.
 The Credit Facility matures on October 17, 2018.
-On January 6, 2015, the Company entered into an Incremental Assumption Agreement relating to the Credit Facility, which increased the amount of borrowings available under the Credit Facility to \$80.0 million.
-On August 19, 2015, the Company entered into a second Incremental Assumption Agreement relating to the
+Underwriting and financing costs for the Credit Facility were \$2.1 million and will be amortized over the term of the Facility.
+On January 6, 2015, the Company entered into an Incremental Assumption Agreement (the "Incremental Assumption Agreement") relating to the Credit Facility.
+The Incremental Assumption Agreement increased the amount of borrowings available under the Credit Facility from \$50.0 million to \$80.0 million.
+The

-Credit Facility, which increased the amount of borrowings available under the Credit Facility to \$120.0 million.
-The two increases in total commitments under the Credit Facility were executed under the "accordion" feature of the Credit Facility, which allows for an increase in total commitments under the Credit Facility up to \$150.0 million.
+\$30.0 million increase in total commitments under the Credit Facility was executed under the "accordion" feature of the Credit Facility, which allows for an increase in total commitments under the Credit Facility up to \$150.0 million.

 Borrowings under the Credit Facility bear interest, at our election, at a rate per annum equal to (i) the one, two, three or six month LIBOR as applicable, plus 3.00% or (ii) 2.00% plus the highest of (A) a prime rate, (B) the Federal Funds rate plus 0.5% and (C) three-month LIBOR plus 1.0%.
 Our ability to elect LIBOR indices with various tenors (e.g., one, two, three or six-month LIBOR) on which the interest rates for borrowings under the Credit Facility are based provides us with increased flexibility to manage interest rate risks as compared to a borrowing arrangement that does not provide for such optionality.
 Once a particular LIBOR rate has been selected, the interest rate on the applicable amount borrowed will reset after the applicable tenor period and be based on the then applicable selected LIBOR rate (e.g., borrowings for which we have elected the one-month LIBOR rate will reset on the one-month anniversary of the period based on the then selected LIBOR rate).
-For any given borrowing under the Credit Facility, we intend to elect what we believe to be an appropriate LIBOR rate taking into account our needs at the time as well as our view of future interest rate movements.
+For any given borrowing under the Credit Facility, we intend to elect what it believes to be an appropriate LIBOR rate taking into account our needs at the time as well as our view of future interest rate movements.
 We will also pay an unused commitment fee at a rate of 2.50% per annum on the amount (if positive) by which 40% of the aggregate commitments under the Credit Facility exceeds the outstanding amount of loans under the Credit Facility and 0.50% per annum on any remaining unused portion of the Credit Facility.